Ro5bert/sres/README.txt

                        jul, aug, sep, oct, nov, dec
        years           1970, 1971, ..., 2037

        Leading  zeros are required where shown above.
 Days of week and months are case insensitive.
 The restriction on years may be  lifted  in  the future.

        In  addition,  the  above values can be listed (using ",") and put in a range (using "-").

        Durations are specified as a string of one or  more  undelimited  inte‐ ger/unit  pair  components.
 The value of the whole duration is the sum of the durations represented by each component.
 The valid units are  m (minute),  h  (hour),  d  (day), and w (week).
 While components may be negative, the resulting duration must be nonnegative.

    Timespan Format (Begin and End Arguments)
        The format of both BEGIN and  END  is  [HHmmDDMMMyyyy][+OFFSET].
 (The square brackets are not required or valid; they are used here to denote that the contents are optional.)
 Here, HH stands for the hour (00-23), mm  stands  for  the  minute  (00-59),  DD  stands for the day-of-month (01-31), MMM stands for the abbreviated month name  (jan,  feb,  etc.), yyyy  stands for the year (1970-2037), and OFFSET stands for a duration offset in the same  format  as  durations  for  events.
 For  example, 164509nov2008+-1w1d means 6 days before 4:45 p.m. on 9 November 2008.

        If the first component of BEGIN/END is omitted, it defaults to the cur‐ rent time; if the second component is omitted, it defaults to 0m.

-       If  BEGIN is omitted entirely, it defaults to the current time.
-If END is omitted entirely, it defaults to one day after the current time.

    Output Format (-f Option)
        sres prints out event occurrences separated by  newlines.
 Each  event